Shafin-Ahamed/AWS-Glue-ETL-Job/README.md

 8. Check output bucket for output file.
 Take file and decompress it since it was compressed with gzip.
 9. Success!
 JSON file is created!

+In the jobs ran screenshot, I ran my job on other csv files to see if it worked properly, fyi.
 I've also attached my original csv file, and the outputted JSON format of the file.